mvolkmann/blog/src/zig.md

   - std.testing.FailingAllocator
   - DESCRIBE EACH OF THESE
   - ARE THERE MORE PREDEFINED ALLOCATORS?

-noreturn

-- the type of functions that never finish
-- also the type of break, continue, return, unreachable, and the while construct `while (true) { … }`

 A function return type can be a switch expression that determines the actual type returned.